Maitland Art And History Association, Inc. Board Of Directors 2013-2014

 Andrea Bailey Cox has extensive leadership experience through her work in museums and the non-profit sector over the past 15 years.
 Ms. Cox’s past experience includes leading the Maitland Historical Society; managing collections at the Wellesley College Art Department; supervising outreach programming at the Fuller Craft Museum; program marketing at the Maitland Art Center and at the Girl Scouts of Citrus Council.
 Ms. Cox serves on the Florida Association of Museums Program Committee, and Awards Committees and is a past Board Member.
 She has been nominated as an Orlando Business Journal’s Women Who Mean Business Woman to Watch and Girl Scouts’ Woman of Distinction.
 She mentored at Camp CEO.
 B.A. in Art History from New College of Florida, Rollins College Crummer School of Business Management Program.

 Ms. Dominguez joined the Art & History Museums – Maitland in January 2012, bringing with her several years of experience from the Central Florida cultural community including the Orlando Museum of Art, Orange County Library System, Bach Festival Society of Winter Park, and most recently headed up the Hope and Help Center’s Headdress Ball.
-Ms. Dominguez earned her Bachelor of Arts Degree in Humanities at the University of Central Florida.
-She was a 2011 and 2012 nominee for the Orlando Business Journal’s 40 under 40, and is actively involved in numerous community organizations.
+Ms. Dominguez earned her Bachelor of Arts Degree in Humanities at the University of Central Florida, and holds a certificate in Fundraising and Development from Rollins College.
+She serves as vice-president of the Orlando International Fringe Theatre Festival, a community advisory board member of the Neighbors Network and is an active member of numerous professional and community organizations including the Association of Fundraising Professionals, Metropolitan Business Association, and Equality Florida.
+Ms. Dominguez was a 2011 and 2012 nominee for the Orlando Business Journal’s 40 under 40.

 Ms. Jones previously served the Maitland Historical Society as an Education Intern in the spring of 2009.
 Soon after her internship, she accepted the position of Program and Administrative Assistant.
 Ms. Jones also worked as Administrative Assistant at Allstate.
 Ms. Jones earned her Bachelor of Arts Degree in History and her Bachelor of Science Degree in Political Science at the University of Central Florida.
 She is enthusiastic about world travel.